neilchen1998/Slidr/README.md

 cmake --build build --target test
 ```

-To run exe
+To run the binary with example layout:
 ```
 ./build/apps/app
 ```

-To build and run exe
+To run the binary with a custom puzzle layout (use 1 to 8 and 'x' or 'X' for the empty space):
 ```
-cmake --build build && ./build/apps/app
+./build/apps/app <puzzle>
 ```

-To build and test
+To build and test:
 ```
 cmake --build build && cmake --build build --target test
 ```